10 Days in Istanbul Turkey Itinerary

 • You can find free Wifi at the likes of McDonalds, Starbucks, Burger King, etc. but they typically require sending a passcode to your mobile number and the registration process could be a little lengthy.
 From our experience, the Wifi speed isn’t particularly fast either.

 • As a result, we find it a much better option to get a sim card there.
 We got ours from TurkCell for 330TL, which offers 20GB data.
-If you are getting it from the airport, it may be a little be pricier but, overall, it’s quite cheap.
+If you are getting it from the airport, it may be a little pricier but, overall, it’s quite cheap.

 Public Transport: